bstraa/dsp/02-editors.md

 ---

 What terminal editor will you use?
 How did you make your decision?

-I decided to use vim because it is the industry standard and has good tutorials.
-I've also noticed a lot of extremely good programmers on quora tend to recommend using it.
-Usability, flexibility universality seem important with software.
-Vim fits the mold.
+I chose to use VIM primarily; because it is simple, fast, and universal.
+Once I'm over the learning curve it will be easier; it seems like the best long-term decision.
 ---